ahl27/R_Patches/README.md

 ## Known Issues
 - [`*signrank` functions hang for large n](https://aakinshin.net/posts/signrank-limitations/): Happens around `n>=1000`.
 Solution is likely to implement an `exact=c(TRUE,FALSE)` argument with a large population size approximation (e.g., Edgeworth).
 - [`wilcox.test` produces incorrect median estimates](https://aakinshin.net/posts/r-hodges-lehmann-problems/): `$estimate` is wildly incorrect in presence of zeros, ties, or degeneracy.
+This issue has been addressed and fixed in DescTools ([link](https://github.com/AndriSignorell/DescTools/issues/97)), but still needs to be fixed in base.
 - [`wilcox.test` inflates estimated p-values at tails](https://aakinshin.net/posts/r-mann-whitney-incorrect-p-value/): if either population is large (>=50), p-values will be inflated due to normal approximation.
 [Edgeworth expansion](https://aakinshin.net/posts/mw-edgeworth/) should be implemented for improved accuracy.